open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 profiling signal must be implementable with low overhead and conforming to OpenTelemetry-wide runtime overhead / intrusiveness and wire data size requirements.

-## Promoting Cloud-Native best practices with Profiling
+## Promoting cloud-native best practices with profiling

 The CNCF’s mission states: _Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as